 ‘Evil has finally found a home.’

-Jason Goes to Hell: The Final Friday is a 1993 American slasher horror film directed by Adam Marcus (Secret Santa; co-writer of Texas Chainsaw 3D) from a screenplay by Dean Lorey and Jay Huguely, based on a storyline by the latter and Marcus.
+Jason Goes to Hell: The Final Friday is a 1993 American slasher horror feature film directed by Adam Marcus (Secret Santa; co-writer of Texas Chainsaw 3D) from a screenplay by Dean Lorey and Jay Huguely, based on a storyline by the latter and Marcus.
 It was produced by Sean S. Cunningham, director of the first Friday the 13th in 1980.

 The film is the ninth instalment of the Friday the 13th franchise and the first to be distributed by New Line Cinema rather than Paramount Pictures.
 New Line intended the film to be the last in the Friday series, thus the subtitle of the movie and to set up Freddy vs. Jason, hence the inclusion of the final scene.